-Epidemiology, a course taken by third-year medical students at UND, is the branch of medicine that deals with the incidence, distribution, and possible control of diseases and other factors relating to health.
+Epidemiology is the branch of medicine that deals with the incidence, distribution, and possible control of diseases and other factors relating to health.

-Third-year Medical Student Clinical Research Project
+Phase 2 Medical Student Clinical Epidemiology Project

 MED 8101-8104.
 Clinical Epidemiology.
 3 credits

-Clinical Epidemiology is a required third-year course that consists of students developing and conducting a clinical research project.
+Clinical Epidemiology is a required Phase 2 course that consists of students developing and conducting a scholarly project.
 The goal of this course is to develop an understanding of clinical research.
 The course is designed to give students an opportunity, which they previously may not have had, to investigate a topic of interest.
 All medical students are required to formulate a research question; design a study; utilize a CDC secondary dataset; test and/or verify their research question; present their findings; and complete a written report.
 This course is different than the traditional mentored research in that, students generate the idea and are the principal investigators, while under guidance and support of faculty.

 It is hoped this early exposure to research will encourage students to undertake research projects during residency and while in practice.